 They love your yard.
 But they lounge on your freshly cut grass, dig in your flower beds (leaving gifts for you in the dirt), and stalk the areas around the bird feeders.
 Outdoor cats can take over your lawn space.
-So how do you regain control of your domain and keep cats out of your yard?
+So, how do you keep cats out of your yard?
+From installing cat-repellent plants to setting up motion-activated sprinklers, we’ve got you covered in this article.

 - Indoor vs. Outdoor Cats